ANJ voluntary gambling self-exclusion: Complete guide, online procedure, and timeframes

 Biometric identity verification with IDnow and dynamic selfie

-Effective delay and data security
+Timeframe for taking effect and data security

 Once the identity is validated by IDnow, the registration becomes effective in the following days.
-The ANJ aims to reduce this delay to 24 hours for faster protection.
+The ANJ aims to reduce this timeframe to 24 hours for faster protection.
 During this technical propagation period, access to licensed gaming sites is gradually blocked.

-Duration, renewal and lifting of the ban
+Duration, renewal, and removal of the ban

-Legal duration of three years minimum
+Legal duration of a minimum of three years

 Procedure to cancel the ban after 3 years

-Tacit renewal and maintenance in the file
+Tacit renewal and maintenance on the file

 Ban by a third party and protection alternatives

-Ban request by a guardian or the courts
+Request for self-exclusion by a guardian or the courts

 Difference with administrative and judicial bans